bluestillidie00/tcs5/README.md

 1. **Backup your skin folder/files before applying any mod.**

+   - This will ensure you can revert back any of the changes you are going to apply.

 2. **Go into the folder for your mod of choice.**

 3. **Copy the folder (graphics/panels), go to the root folder of your WTCS Gold skin (e.g., WTCS Gold v1.2).**